thephez/backup-readme/core/markdown/core-ref-transactions-special-transactions.md

 > 🚧 Note
 >
-> This special transaction has no inputs and no outputs and thus also pays no fee
+> This special transaction has no inputs and no outputs and thus also pays no fee.

 The Quorum Commitment (QcTx) special transaction adds the best final commitment from a <<glossary:Long-Living Masternode Quorum>> (LLMQ) Distributed Key Generation (DKG) session to the chain.